What is Spousal Maintenance?

 Under the Family Law Act 1975 , a person has a responsibility to financially assist their spouse or former de facto partner, if that person cannot meet their own reasonable expenses from their personal income or assets.

-In the event of spousal separation, if either spouse is experiencing distressing financial difficulties, they may file a “spousal maintenance” application, which are dealt with by either the Family Court or the Federal Circuit Court pursuant to the Family Law Act 1975.
+In the event of spousal separation, if either spouse is experiencing distressing financial difficulties, they may file a “spousal maintenance” application, which are dealt with by the Federal Circuit and Family Court of Australia pursuant to the Family Law Act 1975.

 Notably, the Family Law Act is inclusive of individuals both in heterosexual and homosexual marital (s.74) and de facto partnerships (s.90SE), given that they satisfy the requirements.

 The Court will essentially consider whether the applicant is not able to meet their reasonable needs and correspondingly, whether the respondent has the capacity to contribute to those needs.
 In that regard, in determining the eligibility of the applicant, the court will consider the following factors, (this is a non-exhaustive list)